MakeSchool-Tutorials/Rainbow-Checklist/P03-Writing-Helper-Functions/content.md

 Right now we can see a single item if we know its index, but we should be able to see the entire list.

+## list_all_items function
-In order to get the entire list we'll need to get every individual item in the list.
-This sort of operation is done so frequently that we're given many different tools to do it.
-This tutorial will make use of two different types of loops: for and while.
+In order to view the entire list at once we'll need to get every individual item in the list.
+We'll need to run a bit of code over and over again in order for this to work.
+We do this so frequently that we're given many different tools to work with.
+We will make use of two different types of loops in this tutorial-- the **for** loop and **while** loop.

-The for loop in python is simple and powerful at the same time.
+The **for** loop in python is simple and powerful at the same time.
 Python takes care of a number of things for us that other languages do not.
 The syntax that we'll use is as follows:

 ```python
 for list_item in checklist: